Original Sin (Elton John song): Chart performance

 Released in 2002 (on a promo-only basis in the United States), the single had limited commercial success; it reached #39 in the UK and #18 in the US adult contemporary music chart.

 Performances

-John performed "Original Sin" on various locations, and he stated in a 2009 concert on Palais des Congrés, Paris, France with Ray Cooper that the song was the most requested song by his fans, asking him to perform it through letters.
+John performed "Original Sin" on various locations, and he stated in a 2009 concert on Palais des Congrés, Paris, France, with Ray Cooper, that the song was the most requested song by his fans, who asked him to perform it through letters.

 Music video

 Directed by David LaChapelle, the music video stars Mandy Moore and Elizabeth Taylor.
-The storyline of the video talks about a lonely girl who daydreams about seeing Elton John in concert during the 1970's where she meets an array of celebrities from that era.
+The storyline of the video talks about a lonely girl who daydreams about seeing John in concert during the 1970s, where she meets an array of celebrities from that era.